hh-2575/ptil/README.md

 Run:

-./dy2 <graph.txt> <per_group> <rounds> <K>
+./dy2 <graph.txt> <per_group.> <rounds.> <K.>

-per_group is	Initial number of nodes in each group (Vs and Vt) rounds is	Number of dynamic update rounds
+per_group. is	Initial number of nodes in each group (Vs and Vt) rounds. is	Number of dynamic update rounds
-K	is Number of nodes randomly deleted and then inserted back per round
+K.	is Number of nodes randomly deleted and then inserted back per round